Monuments of culture and tourism

 Photo from the Internet

-Tourism focused on hunting is a big activity within the Pushcha.
-Scientific tourists meet a growing number of specific natural attractions within the Belovezhskaya Pushcha National park, as these experts of the park feed the international promotion and fame of the Pushcha.
+Tourism focused on hunting is a big activity within Pushcha.
+Scientific tourists meet a growing number of specific natural attractions within the Belovezhskaya Pushcha National Park, as these experts of the park feed the international promotion and fame of the Pushcha.
 For decades many objects and large areas of the forest remained inaccessible for visitor, but Belovezhskaya Pushcha has grown out to an important center of ecological and cognitive tourism, as well as an excellent place for rest within the region of Brest.
-Under service of professional guides it is possible these days to visit and to see any "corner" of the forest, including the fascinating governmental residence of "Viskuly".
+Under service of professional guides it is possible these days to visit and to see any "corner" of the forest.